-It’s best to avoid foods that are prone to giving people food poisoning and other diseases.
+Yes, there are certain food items to avoid during pregnancy.
+Well, it’s best to avoid foods that are prone to giving people food poisoning and other diseases.
 In that case, it is best to avoid soft, unpasteurized cheeses, unpasteurized milk, juices, and apple cider, raw eggs or foods containing raw eggs, raw or undercooked meats, fish (sushi), or shellfish and processed meats.

 Featured Image: Pexels